 6.4.4 Delete primitive for <mgmtObj> Resource

-Depending on the mgmtDefinition attribute of the <mgmtObj> Resource (i.e. [memory], [battery], [deviceInfo], etc.), the associated LwM2M Object instance as specified in the clause 6.3 should be deleted.
+Depending on the mgmtDefinition attribute of the <mgmtObj> Resource (i.e. [memory], [battery], [deviceInfo], etc.), the associated LwM2M Object instance as specified in clause 6.3 should be deleted.

 Receiving Delete Request primitive does not imply that the corresponding LwM2M Object Instance shall always be deleted.